Palmaswell/ACSS/README.md

 </section>
 ```

 Modules are tagged with the prefix ".l-" and the prefix stands for layout.
-The module prefix is inherited by our parent HTML element and is a standalone element, speak an element with no other classes or properties (with the eception of javascript classes).
+The module prefix is inherited by our parent HTML element and is a standalone element, speak an element with no other classes or properties (with the exception of javascript classes).
 The idea is that your module can be exported per copy/paste, can be deleted, replaced without causing any side effects.
 Modules are specific and can be thrown away at any time.

 If you work with less/sass you probably create mixins for grid systems.
 Grid mixins should be implemeneted on modules on the wrapper element.
 It´s important to mention that media queries are controlled over the module element too.
 Atoms or molecules diversifications given by changes on the viewport size or different devices should be implemented at a modular level.
 Device and viewport changes are strictly layout related, if we decide we don´t need a module any more we can delete it without affecting our existing atoms and molecules environment.